<dependency>

 }

-resolver.
+populated by the level resolver.
 That is, this template will generate JSON

 similar to the following: